heewonh/heewonh.github.io/_posts/2024-11-1-autoencoder.md

 Secondly, I had to wonder if the the overall data was enough to begin with. while the cross-sectional data seemed more than enough (considering the dropping of data filters), the time-series data was collected monthly for the total range of 60 years.
 This would yield a maximum of 720 datapoints per stock or portfolio along the time-series which could be considered insufficient especially for training neural networks.

 Lastly, I would like to point out an area of further research that could branch off from the work of GKX.
-I found the characteristic importance finding to be very interesting and think insights from them could be re-implemented within the autoencoder model.
-Firstly, it could be used for practical purposes: since only 20 of the 94 asset characteristics were realistically important, we could cut down on the asset characteristic input data for the factor loasing neural network to only include the important 20 characteristics.
+I found the characteristic importance finding to be very interesting and think insights from it could be re-implemented within the autoencoder model.
+Firstly, it could be used for practical purposes: since only 20 of the 94 asset characteristics were realistically important, we could cut down on the asset characteristic input data for the factor loading neural network to only include the important 20 characteristics.
 This could speed up the training and re-fitting process of the model.
-It might also be interesting to see the performance of a classic known factor models fitted with the top 20 asset characteristics as its factors.
+It might also be interesting to see the performance of classic known factor model fitted with the top 20 asset characteristics as its factors.
 It could greatly improve the model's performance but could also have adverse affects as the correlational relationship between the asset characteristics is yet to be known.

 ### References
 - Gu S, Kelly B, Xiu D (2021) Autoencoder asset pricing models.
 J. Econometrics 222(1):429–450.